Riesz transform on manifolds with quadratic curvature decay: Passing the volume growth exponent

 \end{defi}

-In our case, the quadratic decay control of the negative part of the Ricci curvature implies a Lipschitz/$L^\infty$-reverse H\"older inequality for remote balls.
-The following lemma shows that in our setting will get the $L^{ p}$-reverse H\"older inequality provide it hold for anchored balls. \begin{lem} Let $(M,g)$ be a complete Riemannian manifold that satisfies the doubling condition.
-The $L^{ p}$-reverse H\"older inequality hold provide it holds for remote and anchored balls. \end{lem} \proof Assume that the $L^{ p}$-reverse H\"older inequality holds for remote and anchored balls with parameters $\bar\alpha>\underline{\alpha}>1$.
+In our case, the quadratic decay of the negative part of the Ricci curvature and the Cheng and Yau's estimate on the gradient of harmonic function (\cite{ChengYau}) yield a $L^\infty$-reverse H\"older inequality for remote balls.
+The following lemma shows that in our setting, we will get the $L^{ p}$-reverse H\"older inequality provided it holds for anchored balls. \begin{lem} Let $(M,g)$ be a complete Riemannian manifold that satisfies the doubling condition.
+The $L^{ p}$-reverse H\"older inequality holds provided it holds for remote and anchored balls. \end{lem} \proof Assume that the $L^{ p}$-reverse H\"older inequality holds for remote and anchored balls with parameters $\bar\alpha>\underline{\alpha}>1$.